pybliometrics-dev/pybliometrics/docs/installation.rst

     $ pip install git+git://github.com/scopus-api/scopus

-You need to have a license or institutional access to access Scopus.
-Additionally, you need an API which you can obtain from http://dev.elsevier.com/myapikey.html after registration.
-On first usage, `scopus` asks you to enter your key which will be stored in `~/.scopus/my_scopus.py`.
+To access the Scopus database using `scopus`, you need an API key which you can get from http://dev.elsevier.com/myapikey.html after registration.
+Additionally, you need to be in your institution's network or you need to have an InstToken.
+If you use InstToken please follow the steps explained in :doc:`Configuration </configuration>`, otherwise simply use `scopus` which will prompt you for your API Key when necessary.

 See extended description and examples in the :doc:`Examples </examples>` section.